 Over the last few years I have incorporated Myofascial Release (MFR) as a treatment modality and recently completed the Advanced level status from The John Barnes MFR Technique.
 It has enhanced greatly my understanding of the body’s innate ability to heal itself.
 From these experiences I have created my own system of body work and yoga practice, integrating skills from each teacher and training.
 I call it, Integrated Body Alignment © .
 My ongoing work with Angela and Victor has also solidified my desire to explore, to soften and to have fun with any practice.
 Recent training and practice in Silver Sneaker Yoga, Yoga Dance for Special Populations and Functional Fitness has also opened my eyes to the aging client and importance of social activities and community, the use of the body and breath to bring grace, function, fun and health to a person at any age.

 How did you come to be a Holistic Healthcare Practitioner?
 I am certified as a CNHP, Certified Natural Health Professional, through an affiliate organization of Trinity College.
 This work coupled with many years of experience and a Masters in Therapeutic Recreation, experience in Mental Health and extensive training in herbal therapeutics, Field Botany, Reiki, Chakra and Energy Healing, Food as Medicine and Functional Fitness has helped to meld my work in Holistic Health and Advocacy.

-My goals for 2015-16 include completing my holistic nutrition certificate from Trinity College and my Personal Trainer status through ACE as well as to continue studies in herbalism, whole-food nutrition and sustainable development.
+My goals for 2018 include completing my holistic nutrition certificate from Trinity College and perhaps my Personal Trainer credential as well as to continue studies in herbalism, whole-food nutrition, sustainable development and yoga therapeutics.